zaqks/1/api/README.md

 # TODO
-- check the null stuff in the services
+-check the null stuff in the services

 # DONE